Topic:

 • Don’t take it personally when your child finds you embarrassing or annoying.
 Remember they are in the process of finding out who they are and putting distance between themselves and you are part of the process.

 • Balance allowing your child to take necessary risks to grow and mature and maintaining boundaries that tell your child you are looking out for them.
+Give your child plenty of opportunities to make choices and to manage the risks that may be associated with those choices.

 • Allow your child to go in their own direction – whether it’s forming new relationships, developing new hobbies and interests, trying on their new identity for size.